 It’s Not Stigmatizing to Talk About the Abusive Behaviors Seen in Borderline & Narcissistic Personality Disorders

 You know what abusive people hate?
 When you call out their abusive behaviors.
-So, it doesn’t surprise me when people get angry when I publicly talk about dysfunctional family dynamics.
-Still, it definitely annoys me when people call me a bad therapist or a bad coach and say that I’m stigmatizing people with borderline and narcissistic personality disorders.
+So, it doesn’t surprise me when people get angry with me for publicly talking about dysfunctional family dynamics.
+Still, it definitely annoys me when people call me a "bad therapist" or a "bad coach" and say that I’m stigmatizing people with borderline and narcissistic personality disorders.
 So, let’s get into it.

 First of all, it’s not stigmatizing to call out abusive behaviors associated with borderline personality disorder (BPD) and narcissistic personality disorder (NPD).